invenhost/inventree-shopify/README.md

 ## State of the code

-This code is bad.
-It is neither optimized nor is it CI/Cd ready or covered in any way.
-I use this Plugin as a PoC to show what will be possible with the new system.
+This code is currently in the PoC phase.
+While it works it only provides simpel features - I am open for suggestions.

 ## Contribute

-The whole plugin system is currently not even in the dev branch.
 Feel free to submit issues or just send me a mail to code AT mjmair DOT com

 ## Built and ship
-1. Ammend version.yml
+1. Ammend version in pyproject.toml
 2. 'python3 -m build'
 3. 'python3 -m twine upload --repository testpypi dist/*'